Locations:

 • Start with a topic word.
 Begin conversations with a word that lets listeners know what you’re talking about.
 For example, begin speaking about what movie you want to watch by saying “movie” first.

 • Speak slowly and at an appropriate loudness.
-It can help to enunciate your words slowly so that listeners understand.
-Using pauses and shorter sentences can allow listeners time to process what your words mean.
+It can help to enunciate your words slowly, so that listeners understand.
+Using pauses and shorter sentences can allow listeners time to process the meaning of your words.

 • Check to make sure your listeners understand.
 It’s a good idea to check in with listeners occasionally to ensure they follow what you’re saying.
 This can prevent you from having to repeat things you’ve already said.